-The Code of Academic Conduct requires that a student not seek an unfair advantage over other students, including but not limited to giving or receiving unauthorized aid during completion of academic requirements; to truthfully represent fact and self at all times; and to respect the property and personal rights of all members of the UCD community.
-I will interpret the honor code in the following ways in this course.
+The Code of Academic Conduct requires that a student not seek an unfair advantage over other students, including but not limited to giving or receiving unauthorized aid during completion of academic requirements; to truthfully represent fact and self at all times; and to respect the property and personal rights of all members of the UCD community: http://sja.ucdavis.edu/files/cac.pdf I will interpret the honor code in the following ways in this course.

 Exams: You may study for exams with others.
 However, once the exam has begun, you should have absolutely no communication about the exam with anyone inside or outside the class.
-You will be allowed to bring in one 8.5 x 11 inch, double-sided sheet of notes to the midterm.
-You may bring an additional such sheet to the final.

-Homework: Some assignments are individual and must be completed without help from others.
-Others are group assignments and must be done with members of your group only.
+Homework: All assignments group assignments and must be done with members of your group only.
 Do not consult with others who have already taken the course or use their submissions.
 If you have questions about whether behavior is within the bounds of honorable behavior, please ask.
 The watchword should be: when in doubt, ask.

-Classroom Etiquette Code:
+Classroom Etiquette: